BenS-DA/Employee-Fraud-SQL/README.md

 • Based on regional transaction frequencies and dollar amounts, stakeholders narrowed their investigation to the New York Hub.

+• Stakeholders determined all Connecticut Hub transactions were legitimate.

 **Outcome**

 • Focusing on New York operations, stakeholders were able to connect fraudulent activity to one employee.

 • Using MySQL, 300 transactions totaling ~$25,000 were deemed fraudulent.

+• This saved stakeholders from reviewing tens of thousands of transactions using a spreadsheet.

 • A criminal complaint was filed with local police which resulted in the arrest of the employee.